-- In addition to enforcing the risk management structure by the Group CRMO based on three lines of defense, the Company regularly implements a PDCA cycle in accordance with the amendment of "Rules for Risk Management."
-The Risk Management Confirmation Meeting which was regularly convened by the Group CRMO confirmed the status of progress in risk countermeasures, which include the identification of risks and risk response system and identified the risks that were manifested.
-A Review of the status of identifying and addressing risks regarding COVID-19 infections, supply chains, and the general international situation was conducted, but no issues required a crisis response.
-Nonetheless, the Company will continue to monitor the situation closely. - At the Management Meeting held every quarter, the Company shared information and evaluated management's track record and its responses to company-wide risks during the current business term, including the outcome of the Risk Management Confirmation Meeting, and the Board of Directors Meetings received reports of the result. - 4) System for assuring Directors of the Board's efficient execution of their duties
+- We regularly carried out activities according to the plan to regularly implement the PDCA cycle based on the risk management rules under the risk management framework with the group CRMO based on the three lines of defense framework.
+Also, the progress status of the risk measures including the risk identification and the response framework was confirmed in the Risk Management Confirmation Meeting regularly hosted by the Group CRMO.
+Particularly, the status of identification and measures of risks related to the supply chain and the international situation was also confirmed.
+Although there have not been any incidents that immediately impacted the business operation, we will continue to pay close attention to the status as an incident requiring special attention. - As for the revealed incidents recognized as important, a response framework with the members designated by the Group CRMO was constructed, information was shared, and issues were resolved through inter-divisional collaboration accordingly. - At the Management Meeting held every quarter, the Company shared information and evaluated management's track record and its responses to company-wide risks during the current business term, including the outcome of the Risk Management Confirmation Meeting, and the Board of Directors Meetings received reports of the result.

+4) System for assuring Directors of the Board's efficient execution of their duties

 - Decision-making of all or some important business operations will be delegated to Directors of the Board in accordance with Article 399-13, Paragraph 6 of the Companies Act and Article 25 of the Articles of Incorporation.
-Directors who have been delegated as such by the Board of Directors will make decisions on important business operations and abide by the "Approval Standards and Rules" and other rules. - In addition to establishing a Mid-term Business Plan, etc. that is the basic policy regarding business and serves as guideline to decisions made by a Director of the Board regarding business operations, the Board of Directors will monitor whether the Director of the Board makes decisions in line with such policies. - The Company employs the Executive Officer System to help the Directors of the Board perform their duties properly, and appoints a Group CxO (Chief Officer for each field).
+Directors who have been delegated as such by the Board of Directors will make decisions on important business operations and abide by the "Approval Standards and Rules" and other rules. - In addition to establishing a Mid-Term Business Plan, etc. that is the basic policy regarding business and serves as guideline to decisions made by a Director of the Board regarding business operations, the Board of Directors will monitor whether the Director of the Board makes decisions in line with such policies. - The Company employs the Executive Officer System to help the Directors of the Board perform their duties properly, and appoints a Group CxO (Chief Officer for each field).

-- In addition to delegating the decision-making regarding important business operations from the Board of Directors Meeting to Members of the Board, the Approval Standards and Rules were amended and promoted the delegation of authority to the Management Meeting and its subordinate bodies to ensure efficient execution of operations. - The Board of Directors confirmed the status of business operations by Directors through reporting at Board of Directors Meetings held, on principle, once per month as well as on a necessary basis, whereby the Board of Directors Meeting confirmed that Directors made decisions in line with basic policies regarding business operations. - Each Executive Officer and Group CxO (Chief Officer for each field) selected by the Board of Directors Meeting executed operations delegated by the Board of Directors Meeting appropriately and efficiently.
+- Important business execution decisions were delegated from the Board of Directors to directors.
+In addition, authority was properly transferred to the Management Meeting and its subordinate bodies based on the Approval Standards and Rules and other rules to efficiently carry out business activity. - The Board of Directors confirmed the status of business operations by Directors through reporting at Board of Directors Meetings held, on principle, once per month as well as on a necessary basis, whereby the Board of Directors Meeting confirmed that Directors made decisions in line with basic policies regarding business operations. - Each Executive Officer and Group CxO (Chief Officer for each field) selected by the Board of Directors Meeting executed operations delegated by the Board of Directors Meeting appropriately and efficiently.